HelloWorld-1017/HelloWorld-1017.github.io/_posts/2023-04-28-The-Log-Integral-Function-and-its-Relation-to-The-PNT.md

 ---
 layout: single
-title: The Log Integral Function and its Relation to The Prime Number Theorem
+title: The Log Integral Function and its Relation to The PNT
 date: 2023-04-28 14:53:37 +0800
 categories:
  - Mathematics